Indic Justice – The need to rediscover or reinvent?

 The on-going saga of the Ambani brothers’ dispute, brings home how deeply and completely Indic norms of justice and fair play have been lost.
 The Ambani brothers have approached the Prime Minister and are pressing their cases in the Supreme Court for justice.
 Such a form of dispute redressal is alien and remote to Indic thought.

-The other apparently unrealted ‘event’ is the much promoted and publicised book, The Idea of Justice by Amartya Sen, has no clue about justice (at least on Indic thoughts on justice).
+The other apparently unrelated ‘event’ is the much promoted and publicised book, The Idea of Justice by Amartya Sen, has no clue about justice (at least on Indic thoughts on justice).
 Apart from a few token mentions about Ashoka Maurya and Akbar Moghul, he has very little to say about Indic thought on justice.
-But he speaks very volubly on Western thinkers and thought on justice.

 The wise king delivers justice